 - It has a large Armed Forces community.
 Rutland County Council is an Armed Forces Covenant Employer Recognition Scheme Silver Aware Winner for its support and employment of Armed Forces personnel and their families

-- Rutland's newspaper the Stamford & Rutland Mercury is Britain's oldest continuously published newspaper title
+- Rutland's newspaper the Stamford & Rutland Mercury is thought to be Britain's oldest continuously published newspaper title

 - Rutland's motto is "Multum in Parvo" - it means "Much in Little"